yy-cc-20/Job-Sequencing-Problem/README.md

 ### Approach 2
 For each day, choose the task with the highest marks from list of unassigned tasks.

 Used binary search tree and greedy algorithm for both approaches to find the optimal choice for each day/task.
-> The time complexity for both algorithm are O(n log(n)).
 Both approaches give the same result.
+✨ The time complexity for both algorithm are O(n log(n)).

 <details>
 <summary><h3>Test Case 1: Same Deadline Same Profit</h3></summary>